craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 ```

 A slightly more nuanced concept is the relative orientation of sub-entities of the next higher co-dimension.
-A detailed explanation can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{rem:ori}.
+A detailed explanation can be found in the @lref_link{rem:ori}.

 ```cpp
 // return span of relative orientations of sub-entities of the next higher co-dimension.